-This how to will help you with your install and configuration of VSFTPD on your CentOS 7 server.
+In this tutorial, we will show you how to install VSFTPD on CentOS 7.
 For those of you who didn’t know, FTP stands for “file transfer protocol”, and it allows you to transfer files to a remote computer.
 The most common FTP server software for CentOS is the vsftpd package, which stands for “very secure FTP daemon.”
 It’s the default FTP package for Ubuntu, and most other Linux distributions as well.
 If you must use an FTP server in a production environment, choose a setup that implements SSL/TLS connection or use SFTP which is a secure alternative to FTP.

 Install VSFTPD on CentOS 7